SchedMD/slurm-gcp/terraform/modules/slurm_sa_iam/README.md

 [IAM Roles](../../../docs/glossary.md#iam-roles), and
 [access scopes](../../../docs/glossary.md#access-scopes): controller; login;
 compute.
-These [service account](../../../docs/glossary.md#service-account) sets are intended to be passed to other sections of the slurm cluster configuration to define [instances templates](../../../docs/glossary.md#instance-template).
+These [service account](../../../docs/glossary.md#service-account) sets are intended to be passed to other sections of the Slurm cluster configuration to define [instances templates](../../../docs/glossary.md#instance-template).

 ## Usage